PanosPetras/PanosPetras/README.md

 - 👋 Hi, I’m @PanosPetras
-- ✍🏼 I know C/C++ and Python
+- ✍🏼 I know C/C++, C# and Kotlin
 - 👀 I’m interested in software development for desktop/mobile
-- 🌱 I’m currently learning the SDL2.0 API
 - 💞️ I’m looking to collaborate on anything that includes writing code
+- 🎓 Studying Computer Science at the National and Kapodistrian University of Athens
+- 💼 Junior Software Engineer at Advanced Integrations Ltd.
 - 📫 Email: ppetrakopoulos2003@outlook.com

 <!---